mretegan/crispy/README.rst

 macOS and Windows, you can install Python using the `official installers
 <https://www.python.org/downloads>`_.
 In particular, for Windows, you should
-install the 64-bit version of Python and make sure that you select to add Python to the system's PATH during the installation.
+install the 64-bit version of Python and make sure that you select to add Python to the system PATH during the installation.

 .. code:: sh